-Rashed aims to clinch fourth world title in Portugal
+Rashed Aims To Clinch Fourth World Title In Portugal

 The Emirati driver heads into the first of two back-to-back races making up the season-ending Grand Prix of Portugal on Sunday holding a 16-point lead over Monaco's Giacomo Sacchi, with Estonian Stefan Arand another two points away in third.

-After successive victories in Lithuania and Italy, Al Qemzi will be crowned champion again should he extend his 100% winning record on the Douro river at Peso da Régua in northern Portugal.
+After successive victories in Lithuania and Italy, Al Qemzi will be crowned champion again should he extend his 100% winning record on the Douro river at Peso da Rgua in northern Portugal.

-The final Grand Prix battle of the season follows a week later on the Tagus river in Vila Velha de Ródão, where Al Qemzi wrapped up the F2 title two years ago with a second race triumph in the space of eight days.
+The final Grand Prix battle of the season follows a week later on the Tariver in Vila Velha de Ródão, where Al Qemzi wrapped up the F2 title two years ago with a second race triumph in the space of eight days.

 “The team is well prepared for this weekend, and we're ready for anything.
 I want to push for pole position, and of course try for maximum points on Sunday.
 But there is another race to follow and I want to stay safe.”